Herm71/herm71-personal/index.md

 I began my web development career as a [WordPress](https://wordpress.org/) developer and WordPress is still my "first love" when it comes to web technology.
 Since then, however, I have created sites using a variety of web technologies, including Drupal, React, Vue and Jekyll.

-As a Senior Web Developer, I manage a portfolio of UC Santa Cruz web properties and contribute to the design, development and maintenance of the UC Santa Cruz brand.
+As a Senior Web Developer for UC Santa Cruz, I manage a portfolio of campus web properties and contribute to the design, development and maintenance of the UC Santa Cruz brand.

-Examples include:
+Portfolio examples include:

 - [Communications & Marketing](https://communications.ucsc.edu)
 - [Events Calendar](https://events.ucsc.edu/) ([Localist](https://www.localist.com/))